Kirkland & Ellis – UK 2023

 Especially in Germany, where Kirkland & Ellis already has offices in Munich but no patent capacities, lateral hires would be an appropriate move.
 As such, many competitors are certain that expansion on the continent under the leadership of Nicola Dagg is only a question of time.

-Patent litigation in pharmaceuticals for medicine manufacturers, emerging technology and telecommunications.
+Patent litigation in pharmaceuticals for medicine manufacturers, emerging technologies and telecommunications.
 Advice on patent portfolio transactions and value issues.
 Strategic advice on licensing projects.